 The EPA is undertaken by an independent assessment organisation.

 The End Point assessment components are:

-- Assessment method 1: Observation with questions
+- Assessment method 1: Work based project and presentation with questioning

 Both components of the end point assessment must be completed and an end point assessment grade will be determined by the end point assessor.